 Best Places, Bars & Events To Meet Singles In SFWhere To Meet Men/Women In San Francisco

-Is SF Really Bad For Single Straight Men?
-San Francisco Stereotypes, Where To Meet Women In San Francisco, Dating in San Francisco As A Woman, Dating In San Francisco As A Man
+Is SF Awful For Single Straight Men?
+San Francisco Stereotypes, Dating in SF As A Man

 Yes, it can be if you are socially awkward, lack basic communication skills, have no sense of style, are not that interesting, or have unrealistic expectations i.e. you think you deserve to date models because you are a founder/CEO.